-During the year, the Credit Union entered into an agreement to purchase units in the Westcap MBO III Investment Fund.
+In 2022, the Credit Union entered into an agreement to purchase units in the Westcap MBO III Investment Fund.
 The Credit Union makes advances to the Fund when requested, which decreases the remaining commitment.
 Redemption of units does not increase the total remaining commitment to the Fund.
-At the end of December 2022, the Credit Union has advanced \$113,000 of their total commitment of \$500,000 to Westcap MBO III Investment Fund.
+At the end of December 2023, the Credit Union has advanced \$215,500 of their total commitment of \$500,000 to Westcap MBO III Investment Fund.